 Vitamin C (Topical)

-Schultz suggests looking for the ester form of vitamin C, which is neutral compared to normal, acidic vitamin C. This form of the vitamin (also called tetrahexyldecyl ascorbate on some ingredient bottles), evens out skin tone, builds collagen, and, because it is more stable and less acidic, is better absorbed into the skin.
+Schultz suggests looking for the ester form of vitamin C, which is pH-neutral compared to normal, acidic vitamin C. This form of the vitamin (also called tetrahexyldecyl ascorbate on some ingredient packaging), evens out skin tone, builds collagen, and, because it is more stable and less acidic, is better absorbed into the skin.

 Vitamin E (Topical)